Uhm-J/PRS/README.md

 # PRS QC Pipeline

 ## Description
 This repository contains a [Snakemake](https://snakemake.readthedocs.io/en/stable/) pipeline for PRS calculation and corresponding QC of the target data.
-The pipeline includes steps for data cleaning, filtering, and analysis, following the protocol from [Choi et al](https://choishingwan.github.io/PRS-Tutorial/target/).
+The pipeline includes steps for data cleaning, filtering, and analysis, following the protocol from [Choi et al](https://choishingwan.github.io/PRS-Tutorial/target/), and is specifically designed for the HPC of the AMC.
+If you want to run this locally, remove the `load modules` and make sure the packages are downloaded.

 ## Requirements
 - [PLINK v1.9](https://www.cog-genomics.org/plink/1.9/)